 - Theft, breaking and entering.

-If you do a criminal records check, usually won’t learn if they has had any:
+If you do a criminal records check, usually won’t learn if they have had any:

 - Tickets for speeding.